RuhollahTaghizadeh/RuhollahTaghizadeh.github.io/content/talks/2019-08-anzym/index.md

   icon_pack: fa
   name: DOI
   url: https://link.springer.com/article/10.1007/s12517-019-4910-2
+summary: Riparian forests are important ecosystems especially in arid zones but no information is available about soil enzyme activity in this ecosystem.
+Therefore, the objectives of this study were to explore some soil enzyme activities and investigate which soil physico-chemical factors affect these soil enzyme activities in riparian forests the most.
-title: Soil Enzyme Activity Variations in Riparian Forests
+title: Soil Enzyme Activity in Riparian Forests
 authors:
   - admin
 ---